ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 ### Developing outplays

 One of the key skills that will bring your bot into the later stages is the ability to outplay.
-This means having a mechanic that can change the direction of the ball to get past a challenging opponent.
+This means learning a mechanic that can change the direction of the ball to get past a challenging opponent.

 The most common way bots do this is with dribbling and flicking, a behavior that comes quite naturally to bots.
 However, this is not the only way to outplay opponents.
 Cuts, passes, air dribbles, and flip resets are also very strong outplays--however most of those mechanics typically aren't discovered on their own.
-If there's a particular mechanic you would like your bot to preform to outplay, I recommend creating and adding a reward for that mechanic in these stages.
+If there's a particular mechanic you would like your bot to perform to outplay, I recommend creating and adding a reward for that mechanic in these stages.

 # Later Stages (Diamond+)